Russia’s CBR slashes key rate to 11% ahead of schedule

 This made an aggressive cut exceeding the expectations of 200bp key rate reduction, and brings the total cuts to 900bp since the CBR jacked up the key interest rate to 20% in the emergency mode following Russia’s military invasion of Ukraine.

 "The latest weekly data points to a significant slowdown in the current rate of price growth.
 The easing of inflationary pressures is supported by the dynamics of the ruble exchange rate along with a marked reduction in inflation expectations of households and businesses.
-The annual inflation rate in April reached 17.8%, but as of May 20 it slowed down to 17.5%, falling faster than the April forecast of the Central Bank of Russia", the CBR commented in a press-release accompanying the key rate decision.
+The annual inflation rate in April reached 17.8%, but as of May 20 it slowed down to 17.5%, falling faster than the April forecast of the Central Bank of Russia," the CBR commented in a press release accompanying the key rate decision.

 The CBR officials were previously telegraphing further easing of the emergency monetary policy mode.
-As followed by bne IntelliNews, the market expected a key rate cut as inflationary expectations of the population moderated and ruble has over-appreciated under strict capital and currency controls to multi-year highs.
+As followed by bne IntelliNews, the market expected a key rate cut as inflationary expectations of the population moderated and the ruble has over-appreciated under strict capital and currency controls to multi-year highs.

-The cut is also designed to take some of the upward pressure off the ruble, which has appreciated to uncomfortable levels in recent weeks, breaking out below the RUB60 to the dollar level that will have a knock on effect of reducing the government’s tax revenues in the midst of a war in Ukraine.
+The cut is also designed to take some of the upward pressure off the ruble, which has appreciated to uncomfortable levels in recent weeks, breaking out below the RUB60 to the dollar level that will have a knock-on effect of reducing the government’s tax revenues in the midst of a war in Ukraine.

 “The move was clearly motivated by the remarkable rally in the ruble, which broke through 60/$ earlier this week,” said Jackson.
-“That has helped to stabilise inflation – the latest weekly CPI figures show that consumer prices were broadly flat in w/w terms for the past two weeks.
+“That has helped to stabilise inflation – the latest weekly CPI figures show that consumer prices were broadly flat in week-on-week terms for the past two weeks.
 Inflation expectations have also fallen back.”
-The CBR said that the population’s inflation expectations have dropped to 11.9% this week, after falling 6pp in March to 12.5% -- a very rapid fall after rising steadily in the last quarter of last year to worryingly high levels.
+The CBR said that the population’s inflation expectations have dropped to 11.9% this week, after falling 6pp in March to 12.5% – a very rapid fall after rising steadily in the last quarter of last year to worryingly high levels.

-Previously the CBR already made a surprise key interest rate cut to 17% on April 8 after it soft-landed the Russian ruble to the levels at which it traded before the military invasion of Ukraine.
+Previously the CBR already made a surprise key interest rate cut to 17% on April 8 after it soft-landed the Russian ruble to the levels at which it was trading before the military invasion of Ukraine.
 The CBR then cut the rate again to 14% during the planned meeting of April 29.

-Notably, the CBR’s previous front-loaded rate cut of 300bp corresponded to the mortgage rate cut enacted by President Vladimir Putin at the same time, which shows closer cooperation between the Kremlin, the government and the CBR amid sanctions.
+Notably, the CBR’s previous front-loaded rate cut of 300bp corresponded to the mortgage rate cut enacted by President Vladimir Putin at the same time, which shows closer co-operation between the Kremlin, the government and the CBR amid sanctions.

 The regulator said that further key rate cuts are possible as soon as at the next scheduled meeting of June 10 and reiterated that it now expects to return to the 4% inflation target in 2024.